ophir-sw/ophir-sw.github.io/index.markdown

 I have 25 years of engineering, product, and design IC and leadership experience spanning the full growth spectrum—from lean startups and Fortune 500 enterprises to unicorn-scale ventures.

-I co-founded and served as SVP Product at [eDealya](https://www.crunchbase.com/organization/edealya), raising approximately $1M from [Nielsen's incubator](https://www.nielsen.com) and successfully leading the company to a successful entrepreneurial journey that brought me from Tel Aviv to Silicon Valley.
+I co-founded and served as SVP Product at [eDealya](https://www.crunchbase.com/organization/edealya), raising approximately $1M from [Nielsen's incubator](https://www.nielsen.com) and leading the company to a successful entrepreneurial journey that brought me from Tel Aviv to Silicon Valley.

+My foundational experience includes engineering at [Intel](https://www.intel.com) and leading engineering and product teams at [Amdocs](https://www.amdocs.com), delivering projects for major clients such as [AT&T](https://www.att.com).

 I've held key product leadership roles at [Totango](https://www.totango.com), [Degreed](https://www.degreed.com), and [Grovo](https://www.grovo.com).

 I was the Head of Product Design at [Gainsight](https://www.gainsight.com), leading a global team of 25+ designers and researchers, significantly enhancing user experience and representing the company at events attended by 5,000+ participants (see my [Pulse conference talk](https://www.gainsight.com/pulse/)).

-My foundational experience includes engineering at [Intel](https://www.intel.com) and leading engineering and product teams at [Amdocs](https://www.amdocs.com), delivering projects for major clients such as [AT&T](https://www.att.com).

 My leadership skills were first honed as an officer in an elite Israeli military unit, completing rigorous training equal to West Point office training with distinction.